MarkCarrier/public-writings/frequency-analysis-challenge.md

 "b"   1 / 61 (1.64%)
 ```

-Such a distribution can be used to enable decryption of text encoded using a secret substitution schema assuming it was originally in the same language.
+Such a distribution can be used to enable decryption of text encoded using a secret substitution schema in the same language.
 This is achieved by analyzing the encoded text's character frequency distribution and finding the closest matches from the sample's distribution.

 For example, the following encoded text string "QMuagMsJgFavsKuaJsXuJaWhzaWsOu", can be used to calculate the following character frequency distribution:
 ```